CidQu/exaroton/README.md

 var my_serverID = await exaroton.findServerID();
 ```

-You should recieve an List() something like this.
+You should recieve a List() something like this.
 ```
 Server Name - ServerID, Server Name 2 - ServerID2
 ```